shanmukh9/shanmukh9/README.md

 <img src="waving.gif" width="100" height="100">

-🔭 I’m currently working as DevOps Engineer
+🔭 I’m currently working as DevOps Engineer and aspired to be AIOps Engineer

-🌱 I’m currently learning DevOps tools
+🌱 I’m currently learning AI tools and experimenting GENAI

-👯 I’m looking to collaborate on open source projects/ideas in Cloud or DevOps fields
+👯 I’m looking to collaborate on open source projects/ideas in AI domain

 📫 How to reach me: yalavarthisainadh@gmail.com